 Paddle boarding wasn’t officially documented as a water sport until recent years but it got popular very soon.
-Now you can see a lot of participants of the sport on open waters.
-Stand up paddle boarding is a great alternative for a recreational activity on weekends or vacations.
+Now you can see a lot of participants in the sport on open waters.
+Stand up paddle boarding is a great alternative for recreational activity on weekends or vacations.
 To have fun with the sport, you can either choose to go alone or with your family and friends.
 And you don’t have to worry about paddleboarding being too hard to learn for you or your family because it’s one of the easiest sports to learn in the world.
 As long as you master the basic SUP skills, which is easy, you should have no problem enjoying the fun of the sport.
 Here are some practical stand up paddle boarding skills for rookie SUPers.
 They should be able to help you quickly master the craft and soon enjoy the sport.

 - How long the paddle should be

 The length of the paddle is important to your SUP experience.
-If you use a adjustable paddle, here’s how long your paddle should be.
+If you use an adjustable paddle, here’s how long your paddle should be.
 Hold the paddle vertically, open the clip on the paddle and extend the top of the paddle all the way up until your arm is slightly bent.

 - How to stand on the paddle board

-This sounds easy but it could actually be a problem for certain SUP riders.
+This basic technique for paddle boarding sounds easy but it could actually be a problem for certain SUP riders.
 To stand up steadily on the board, there are certain procedures you should follow.
-First hop on the board with both your knees and hands on the board and hold the paddle in your hands to use it as a balance tool.
+First, hop on the board with both your knees and hands on the board and hold the paddle in your hands to use it as a balance tool.
 And then to get up, first set one foot in front, and then the other follows.
 And stand up slowly and steadily.
 The most ideal position to stand on your paddle board is the center.
 Standing too close to or far away from the head of the paddle board would make the board unnecessarily wobbly when you perform a stroke.
-Some beginners might stop in the middle with bent legs because they are having problem finding balance.
+Some beginners might stop in the middle with bent legs because they are having problems finding balance.
 It’s an awkward position for balancing as well as paddling.
-Try stand straight as fast as possible or else you will fall.
+Try to stand straight as fast as possible or else you will fall.
 After standing up, look forward and try looking at the horizon or something stable.

 - How to perform a stroke.

 A lot of beginners hold the paddle wrong the first time.
 The right way to hold a paddle is angled forward.
 That way you get the most power from your stroke.
 After you set off, paddle on one side 5 to 7 times and switch to the other side.
 Don’t take the stroke too far away from the side of your paddle board or else it’s going to change the direction of your board.
 If you want to go straight, just pull the paddle in a straight line.
-Put the whole blade into water to get the full power of a stroke.
+Put the whole blade into the water to get the full power of a stroke.